mediamonks/fast-image-sequence/README.md

 The example above can be useful when you have a large image sequence with high-resolution images or if the user can randomly jump to any frame in the sequence and you want a fast response time.

 Note that you can store a subset of the images (all even images, for example) in the tar file.
-The fast-image-sequence will automatically fall back to the best matching available image when rendering a frame.
+The FastImageSequence will automatically fall back to the best matching available image when rendering a frame.

 ### Available options for FastImageSequence